-If horseracing is a sport, then that word must be redefined, for the competitive racing of horses resembles no other accepted sport on the planet:
+If horseracing is a sport, then that word must be redefined, for the competitive racing of horses resembles no other accepted sport on the planet.
+In what other sport are:

 the bodies of adolescent athletes pounded into the ground without remorse?